 What Do We Recommend?

 Visit your general practitioner (GP) as an ear infection may require medication to treat.
-Your GP can also provide you with the best advice on whether it’s safe for you to fly.
+Your GP can also advise you on whether it’s safe to fly.

 If you visit Ear Health and your ear nurse advises that you may have an ear infection, we will likely refer you to a GP for further treatment.
 All Ear Health clinics have a referral relationship with other local medical professionals such as GPs and, in many cases, ear-nose and throat specialists (ENTs).
 These referral relationships help provide you with the best possible quality of care for you and your ears.